 Figure 4.
-Partially direct discharge mode: (a) floating potential, (b) plasma density and electron temperature (on axis only).
+Partially direct discharge mode: (a) floating potential, (b) plasma density and electron temperature.

 In summary, the plasma source produces the plasma stream in magnetic field up to 2.4 kG with the density about 1013 cm3, the core electron temperature of 6–10 eV, and the diameter of 4 cm, which makes this plasma suitable for linear devices for plasma-material interaction studies.